Resources - Family Court

 Informal Trial: Here is an example of an Informal Trial Schedule.
 Download Informal Trial Instructions and Forms.
 Procedure and Rules of Evidence for Informal Trials.

 Formal Trial: Formal Trial Preparation Instructions.
 Evidence: Washington State Court Rules of Evidence, Judge’s Bench Guide for Rules of Evidence for Formal Trials, and ER 803 Hearsay Exceptions.
 Research objections and how to make them, there may be better guides, however here is one: 17 Fundamental Mock Trial Objections and How to Make Them.
 Tips for Objecting and Responding to Objections in Trial.
-Admitting Evidence at Trial: Process to Admit Evidence by womenslaw.org and Magic Phrases to Admit Evidence by Western Michigan University.
+Admitting Evidence at Trial: Process to Admit Evidence by womenslaw.org and How to Introduce Court Exhibits into Evidence at Trial.

 5. Tips from PAYES

 1. Do not get a guardian ad litem, if possible ask for a family court services evaluator instead who is done after their initial investigation.
-Many Guardian ad Litems audition for the highest paying clients by siding with the father, even in cases where the wealthier party is the mom in order to get more attorney referrals.
 A Guardian Ad Litem is the equivalent of a third party to the case.

-3. In your documents, declarations, exhibits, et ., keep it simple, you see your life as a movie, your judge or commissioner is reading your life like a book, make everything you present clear, simple, concise and thorough.
+3. In your documents, declarations, exhibits, etc., keep it simple, you see your life as a movie, your judge or commissioner is reading your life like a book, make everything you present clear, simple, concise and thorough.

 4. If safe to do so, begin documenting as soon as you feel you might separate or enter into a custody dispute.
 The sooner you start gathering documentation the better.
 Additionally: 1.
 Be as organized as possible, 2.
 Store your documents in a safe place, and 3.
 Organize by date.